-that he or she has experienced bullying or believes that another Student Report student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
+ocedures that he or she has experienced bullying or believes that another student Report student has experienced bullying should immediately report the student has experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
 The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.